CHUS MARTINEZ, curating as care, giving voice in order to learn

 I Confess, Raffaela Naldi Rossano, Installation view, der TANK, Art Institute, Basel (2019).
 Photo credit: Guadalupe Ruiz

-Chus Martínez is an internationally renowned curator, whose curatorial practice is that of generosity, expressed through different techniques of care such as listening and voicing.
+Chus Martínez is an internationally renowned curator whose curatorial practice is that of generosity, expressed through different techniques of care such as listening and voicing.
 Her ways of working are based on close conversations with interdisciplinary practitioners.
-Learning from artists and scientists, Martínez works on developing new experiences of knowledge to be shared with the public.

-With a background in philosophy and art history, Martínez turned to the practice of curating as a way of expanding the theory though embodied exhibition-making.
-Since 2014 she has been Head of the Art Institute at the FHNW Academy of Arts and Design in Basel, Switzerland.
-Before that, she was chief curator at New York’s leading Latin American cultural institution El Museo del Barrio and she also served as chief curator at El Museu d’Art Contemporani de Barcelona MACBA.
+Before that, she was chief curator at New York’s leading Latin American cultural institution El Museo del Barrio, and she also served as chief curator at El Museu d’Art Contemporani de Barcelona MACBA.
 Among numerous exhibitions and publications, Martínez curated the Cypriot Pavilion at the 50th Venice Biennale in 2005, and in 2010 she was Curatorial Advisor for the 29th Bienal de São Paulo.

-Chus Martínez is also the expedition leader of The Current, a project initiated by TBA21–Academy (2018–2020), devoted towards a deeper understanding of the deep blue ocean.
-The Academy is an artistic production hub for creative emergency solutions to the most pressing problems of the underwater world.
 This non-profit programme of interdisciplinary research commissions, fostering engagement, stimulating new knowledge and inspiring artists, brings to the fore the power of art as a means for communication, change and activity.
 The Current has also inspired Art is the Ocean, a series of seminars and conferences held at the Art Institute that Chus Martínez has been an organiser of.

-Beyond the ocean’s surface, Martínez traverses the artworld airways, fighting for women’s equality, as the main cause.
+Beyond the ocean’s surface, Martínez traverses the artworld airways, fighting for women’s equality as the main cause.
 With the support from both the Art Institute and Instituto Susch, she has conceived the Womxn’s Center of Excellence, a think tank to assess, develop, and propose new social languages and methods to understand the role of women in the arts, culture, science and technology or any other areas related to the contemporary culture.

 Diaspora Ad Astra, Stephanie Comilang (2020).
 Video still.
-Commissioned by TBA21–Academy with the support of Institut Kunst HGK FHNW in Basel.
+Commissioned by TBA21–Academy with the support of Institut Kunst HGK FHNW in Basel

 For our audience that is not familiar with your work, could you tell us a little bit about your background and inspirations and how these relate to your current practice?